 In August 2020, the Company entered into a binding Provisional Collaboration and License Agreement ("Provisional Biogen Collaboration Agreement") with Biogen Inc.'s subsidiaries, Biogen MA Inc. ("BIMA") and Biogen International GmbH ("BIG") (BIMA and BIG, collectively, "Biogen"), which expired in October 2020 upon the execution of a Definitive LRRK2 Collaboration and License Agreement ("LRRK2 Agreement") with Biogen on October 4, 2020 and a Right of First Negotiation, Option and License Agreement (the "ROFN and Option Agreement") on October 6, 2020 (collectively, the "Biogen Collaboration Agreement").
-The details of the Provisional Biogen Collaboration Agreement and the Biogen Collaboration Agreement and the payments the Company has received, and is entitled to receive, are further described in Note 5, "Collaboration Agreements", to the consolidated financial statements in the 2022 Annual Report on Form 10-K. During the three and six months ended June 30, 2023, there were no changes to the terms of the Biogen Collaboration Agreement.
+The details of the Provisional Biogen Collaboration Agreement and the Biogen Collaboration Agreement and the payments the Company has received, and is entitled to receive, are further described in Note 5, "Collaboration Agreements", to the consolidated financial statements in the 2022 Annual Report on Form 10-K. During the first quarter of 2023, there were no changes to the terms of the Biogen Collaboration Agreement, and no change in the transaction price during the three months ended March 31, 2023.
+In April 2023, Biogen exercised its option to license Denali's ATV:Abeta program, triggering a \$5.0 million option fee payment, which is expected to be received in May 2023.